 Gillian Thomas, President & CEO

-Gillian Thomas has been with the Miami Science Museum since early 2003 as President and CEO.
-During her tenure with the Museum, the Miami-Dade County Building Better Communities General Obligation Bonds were approved by voters, awarding $175 million towards the construction of the new Patricia and Phillip Frost Museum of Science in downtown’s Museum Park.
-Under Gillian’s leadership, ground was broken on the new project in 2012 and more than $70 million has been raised in pledges to support it.
-The new Museum is slated to open in 2015.
+Gillian Thomas has been with the Patricia and Phillip Frost Museum of Science since early 2003 as President and CEO.
+During her tenure with the museum, the Miami-Dade County Building Better Communities General Obligation Bonds were approved by voters, awarding $165 million towards the construction of the new Patricia and Phillip Frost Museum of Science in downtown’s Museum Park.
+Under Gillian’s leadership, ground was broken on the new project in 2012 and more than $103 million has been raised in pledges to support it.
+The new Frost Science is slated to open in 2016.

 Prior to @Bristol, Gillian was the Director of Eureka!
 The Museum for Children in Halifax, UK.
 She developed its educational concept and led its design, development and construction.
 This won the UK “Visitor Attraction of the Year” award.
 As Assistant Director at the National Museum of Science and Industry in London, she was responsible for new building projects and created a series of galleries.